 We’re going to talk buns today…quick hamburger buns from scratch, that is.
 And, they don’t require any fancy equipment.

-I’ve tried both ways, and find the rolling and cutting method helps me keep the buns more uniform looking, but the texture is better when just shaping the dough into balls.
-I’d go with the latter method, but once you cut your dough into pieces, don’t add any dough to one of the pieces, or you’ll get cracks.
+I’ve tried both ways, and find the rolling and cutting method helps me keep the buns more uniform looking, but the texture is fluffier when just shaping the dough into balls.
+I’m going to share both methods in the instructions, so you can decide which you prefer.

 - 1 egg (beaten)